modelop/modelop.github.io/Getting Started/Conform and Deploy a Model/index.md

 }
 ```

-For the output schema, our model will be our prediction as 3 floats which looks like this:
+For the output schema, our model will be our prediction as 3 floats representing the probability of the Iris being species (A,B, or C) which looks like this:
 ```
 {
 	"type": "record",